hoho0001/mad9135/docs/assignments/README.md

 - There should be commits on this project from BOTH partners
 - Invite your instructor as a collaborator on the project too.
 - Install your app on one of the phones in the cabinet
+- Submit the following:
-- Submit both the URL for your shared repo PLUS the name of the phone where your app is installed.
+    1. the URL for your shared repo
+    2. the name of the phone where your app is installed.
+    3. If using Expo, the link to your project on expo.io

 ::: warning
-If you are submitting an iOS app then you will have to submit a zip file that contains your entire project.
+If you are submitting an iOS app then you will not be able to create and install the .ipa on a phone using the Expo website.
 Our Apple Developer Account will not let you create the distribution .ipa file.
-So, Expo won't even upload the app and create the Expo Client link.
+This means that Expo won't even upload the app and create the Expo Client link.

-I will be working on a work around for this for the client projects, in case any of them are iOS with React Native.
+The current alternative is to use `react-native-cli` to create the project with the android and ios project folders.
 :::

 - Due Dec 12, 2018 @ 5pm